How Can I Tell If I Need To Paint My Home's Exterior?

 Painting your window grids black adds curb appeal.

-These subtle touches don’t have to break the bank and include everything from painting the window trim a darker color than the home’s body and adding painted house numbers above your front door.
+These subtle touches don’t have to break the bank.
+They include everything from painting the window trim a darker color than the home’s body to adding painted house numbers above your front door.

 Painting protects your home’s exterior surface (usually, homes in the Boston area are made of wood, but some are made of brick, vinyl, stucco, concrete, aluminum siding, and PVC composite material).
 Paint sits on top of the surface of your home and protects it from the elements.